-A great way to take advantage of live blogging is by using your hand-held device while on site.
+A great way to take advantage of live blogging is by using your hand-held device while on location.
 While you may have to rely more on using your thumbs to type, it’s much easier if you are limited in space.
 Realistically, how many reporters have you seen carrying around a laptop to write content live during an event?

 Does your business attend regular expos?
 A trade show is a great method for marketing to local consumers, and live blogging from the event may even inspire people to attend themselves.
 It’s all about networking and making sure your consumers are aware of the business.
-Anything “live” may drive them in.

 Connecting social sharing tools like Jetpack’s add-on, “Publicize,” will inform followers of the event about to take place.
 As soon as you hit the publish button on the post itself, your connected social profiles are updated with the post’s title unless you edit and change the message.

 Another way to get some attention to the live blog post is to use push notifications during the event.
 For example, you can use tools like OneSignal to send a message to all those who follow your blog through notifications that you’re going live.